mlsmzk/data-science-work/challenges/c10-sat-assignment.md

 **Observations**:

 - What relationship do `univ_GPA` and `both_SAT` exhibit?
-  - univ_GPA increases, so too does the SAT score
+  - univ_GPA increases, so too does the SAT score.
+But after a certain threshold, the SAT score seemingly does not change much.
 - What relationship do `univ_GPA` and `high_GPA` exhibit?
-  - As univ_GPA increases, the high school GPA also increases
+  - As univ_GPA increases, the high school GPA also increases in a relatively linear fashion.

 ### Hypothesis Testing with a Correlation Coefficient